The Neustrowski-Watembach Family

-“When there wasn’t enough gold in the Collingwood area, they moved down the West Coast and stayed down there until about 1936 when Dad and Laurie came back to Taranaki to the Patea Freezing Works.
-They were both working there when Dad met my mother and got engaged.
+“When there wasn’t enough gold in the Collingwood area, they moved down the West Coast and stayed there until about 1936 when Dad and Laurie came back to Taranaki.
+They were both working at the Patea Freezing Works when Dad met my mother and got engaged.
 Laurie was married by then and came up to Waitara too.
-He married Helen Margery Reeves and she was known as Aunty Marg to us.
+He married Helen Margery Reeves, and she was known as Aunty Marg to us.
 They bought a house on the corner of Mouatt and Richmond Streets, had 12 children and they all became a part of our lives.
-(Laurie’s father is listed as “Combrowski” and Laurie (Laurence Bernard) as “Dombroski” in marriage records.)
+[Laurie’s father is listed as “Combrowski” and Laurie (Laurence Bernard) as “Dombroski” in marriage records.]

 “It was the least I could do.”

 UNLESS OTHERWISE STATED, ALL PHOTOGRAPHS FROM THE WATEMBACH COLLECTION.

 THANKS TO THE NORTH AUCKLAND RESEARCH CENTRE IN THE TAKAPUNA LIBRARY FOR THE LOAN OF AUDIO RECORDING EQUIPMENT.